rackodo/bashtable/README.md

 ```

 # Support and Contributions
-If you have any suggestions for Bashbox or want to fork Bashbox to improve upon it or add any features, feel free to do so and even make a pull request!
+If you have any suggestions for Bashtable or want to fork Bashtable to improve upon it or add any features, feel free to do so and even make a pull request!
 I appreciate each and every contribution made.

 If you've found a bug, please make an issue so I can work towards fixing it.
 I am also reachable by email at spicethings9@gmail.com.